 Herbed potato cake + variations

-Potato cakes are for the most part upscaled hash browns.
-These delights on the table come in so many variations and forms based on the country of origin and the chef's preferences.
+Potato cakes are, for the most part, are upscaled hash brown.
+These delights on the table come in numerous variations and forms, based on the country of origin and the chef's preferences.
 They are the perfect open palates for chefs to highlight their skills with the addition of creative and original ingredients.

-This beautiful savoury cake is a perfect side or can be served as an appetizer.
-It is important to keep in mind that the cake must be served immediately after cooking, the crispness of the top contrasts beautifully with the soft inside, this is what makes the dish magic.
-This cake is lightly herbed and delicate, it accents the other dishes on the table adding that touch of comfort and warmth.
+This beautiful savoury cake is perfect as a side dish or can be served as an appetiser.
+It is essential to note that the cake should be served immediately after baking.
+The crispness of the top contrasts beautifully with the soft inside; this is what makes the dish magic.
+This cake is lightly herbed and delicate, accenting the other dishes on the table and adding that touch of comfort and warmth.
 I have added several variations to this recipe that I have tried with success.
 But you should also feel free to create your recipes.

-Nigel slater is one of my favourite cookbook authors, food writers and broadcasters and one who has transformed English cuisine.
+Nigel Slater is one of my favourite cookbook authors, food writers and broadcasters and one who has transformed English cuisine.
 He has received the very coveted OBE for his work in publishing and culinary services.
 I have a few of his many cookbooks.
-Seemingly simple cuisine that always is fantastic on the palate, like these potatoes, is a trademark of his cuisine.
+Seemingly simple cuisine that is always fantastic on the palate, like these potatoes, is a hallmark of his cooking.

 For more recipes from this cookbook, click here.